davidwengier/SourceGeneratorPlayground/README.md

 ### Note

-This application compiles and runs code on your machine, and no responsibility is taken if in doing so harm is caused.
+This application compiles and runs code on your machine, and no responsibility is taken if any harm is done to your computer in doing so.